yahayuta/draponquest/README.md

 ### Key Features Implemented

+- ✅ **Redesigned UI System**: A new, persistent status window is always on-screen, and the command menu and status screen have been restyled for a more consistent and user-friendly experience.
 - ✅ **Pixel-Accurate 128x128 Alefgard Map**: An exact 1:1 clone of the original NES map, 4x larger than previous versions, featuring precise continent shaping and accurate landmark positioning.
 - ✅ **Cave Maze Overhaul**: Redesigned cave interiors with structured mazes and wide 2-tile corridors to prevent movement issues in tight spaces.
 - ✅ Player movement and collision detection (starts in walkable area)